hortonworks/cloudbreak/docs/index.md

 When scaling policies are used, the capacity is automatically increased or decreased according to the conditions defined.
 Periscope will do the heavy lifting and based on the alarms and the scaling policy linked to them it executes the associated policy.
 By default a fully configured and running [Cloudbreak](https://cloudbreak.sequenceiq.com/) cluster contains no SLA policies.
 An SLA scaling policy can contain multiple alarms.
-While part of the scaling policies `scalingAdjustment` are applied, also to keep the cluster size within boundaries, a `minSize` and `maxSize` is attached to the cluster - thus a scaling policy - though trough an alarm is triggered - can never over or undersize a cluster.
+As an alarm is triggered a  `scalingAdjustment` is applied, however to keep the cluster size within boundaries a `minSize` and `maxSize` is attached to the cluster - thus a scaling policy can never over or undersize a cluster.
+Also in order to avoid stressing the cluster we have introduced a `cooldown` period (minutes) - though an alarm is raised and there is an associated scaling policy, the system will not apply the policy within the configured timeframe.
 In an SLA scaling policy the triggered rules are applied in order.

 ###Applications
 A Hadoop YARN application is a packaged workload submitted to a cluster.
 An application requests resources from YARN Resource Manager.
 The resources are allocated as YARN containers.
 By default Periscope works with the Hadoop YARN Capacity Scheduler.
 Using the Capacity Scheduler applications are submitted in different priority queues.
 The queue configurations, their depth, associated resources, etc have to be designed ahead - and adapted in case of new tenants, applications or workloads are using the cluster.
 At SequenceIQ, through our contributions to Apache YARN we facilitate moving applications between queues - and thus use the SLA policies attached to these queues.
 Even more, those SLA policies which were previously attached to Capacity Scheduler queues now can be attached to submitted jobs/applications.